 What Is Conversational AI?

-Conversational AI (Artificial Intelligence) is an automated business communications technology that uses advanced machine learning and natural language processing to understand and analyze speaker language, context, and intent, allowing voice and text-based applications to engage in natural-sounding two-way conversations with users.
+Conversational AI (Artificial Intelligence) is an automated communications technology using Natural Language Processing and machine learning to engage in two-way conversations with human users.

-Unlike other types of business AI and automation, users connecting with Conversational AI-empowered applications will have a much harder time determining if they’re interacting with a “robot” or a live agent.
+Unlike pre-programmed automated attendants or standard chatbots, users interacting with Conversational AI-powered applications have a much harder time determining if they’re interacting with a “robot” or a live human agent.

-Virtual personal voice assistants, like Amazon’s Alexa and Apple’s Siri, are some of the best-known IoT (Internet of Things) devices that leverage Conversational AI.
+Virtual voice assistants like Amazon’s Alexa and Apple’s Siri are some of the best-known IoT (Internet of Things) devices using Conversational AI.